 After 72hrs rescue arrives by speed boat laden with treats for your return to the hotel.
 After the best shower of your life and a marvel at white bed sheets we head out for a 3-course meal and survival celebration and try to put the past 10 days into words.

 Do I need to have prior survival experience?

-Why would I want to be marooned on a desert island?
+Why would I want to be castaway on a desert island?

 If you have got this far we think you already know the answer.